This post may contain affiliate links.

 A problem that resonates with many sphynx cats is the fact that they chew, bite or suck on their tails.
 This leaves many sphynx owners unaware and confused because they don’t understand the reason behind this action.
 At first glance, this behavior can be overlooked, but with persistence, the behavior can worsen and your sphynx could injure its tail.

 In this guide, we take a closer look at some of the possible reasons why sphynx cats chew on their tails with ways to prevent or control this behavior.

 Sphynx cats can chew, bite or suck on their tails for several reasons.
-Most common causes are skin related issues, behavioral problems or anxiety caused actions.
+The most common causes are skin-related issues, behavioral problems, or anxiety-caused actions.
 These issues can result in efforts to provide relief.
-Lets take a closer look at possible causes to accurately diagnose the problem that’s affecting your sphynx.
+Let’s take a closer look at possible causes to accurately diagnose the problem that’s affecting your sphynx.

 For more information, here is an excellent Manuel for Sphynx cat owners that covers all areas of care, maintenance, personality, grooming, health, diet as well as factual and practical information.
 These cats are not regular cats and should not be treated like regular cats.
 Checkout the reviews and latest prices conveniently from Amazon.

 Underlying skin issues can be a possible reason for your sphynx chewing on its tail.
 Feline hyperesthesia is a syndrome that increases the sensitivity of cats skin along the lower back right down to their tail.
 This causes irritability or hypersensitivity, causing them to attack their tail or rather chew on it for some kind of relief.